chrissiemhrk/chrissiemhrk/README.md

-👋 Hi, I’m Chrissie — Frontend Developer based in Kigali who is passionate about building innovative products with JavaScript.
+👋 Hi, I’m Chrissie — a Frontend Developer based in Kigali who is passionate about building innovative products with JavaScript.
 You can reach out on [Twitter](http://www.twitter.com/chrissiemhrk) or via email: <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.

 **Languages and tools**